 Check for Disruptions

-Choose Safe Traveling Routes
+Choose Safe Routes

 Prepare for Limited Services

-Not every single Tube station will be open, and wait times are naturally longer than during the daytime rush hour.
+Not every Tube station will be open, and wait times are naturally longer than during the daytime rush hour.
 Have a backup plan ready.

 Night buses are marked with an “N” on the bus stop and often mirror Tube routes.
-They can easily get you home if your usual station is closed.
-Make sure your phone is charged so you can tap out with contactless payment or call a ride-hailing app if needed.
+They can get you home if your usual station is closed.
+Make sure your phone is charged so you can tap out with contactless payment or use a ride-hailing app if needed.

 Tips for Staying Safe on the Night Tube

-Wait for the train in well-lit areas on the platform.
-Standing near the CCTV cameras or help points is always a good idea.
+London’s public transport is generally safe, but staying aware of your surroundings at night is always wise.
+Wait for your train in well-lit areas on the platform, and stand near CCTV cameras or help points.
 Keep your phone and wallet secure to deter pickpockets.

 Products Worth Considering